LivingLegacyMedia/vowbound/chapter_21.md

 "Scream if you want," Torin said.
 "We own this district now."

-Cassian reached out through the technique he had learned—finding the central tether that connected the Emissary to Draven's greater network.
-He could feel the stolen vitality pulsing through it, two hundred lives reduced to fuel.
+Cassian reached out through the technique he'd learned—finding the central tether that connected the Emissary to Draven's greater network.
+Stolen vitality pulsed through it, two hundred lives reduced to fuel.

 He severed it.

 The Emissary shrieked as the connection broke.
 Around the district, two hundred Hollow gasped as their bonds shattered.
 Some collapsed.
 Others stood frozen, feeling freedom for the first time in years.

-But Cassian wasn't done.
-He turned to the volunteers who'd followed him—former Hollow, restoration experts, people who'd learned what freely given actually meant.
+Cassian turned to the volunteers who'd followed him—former Hollow, restoration experts, people who'd learned what freely given actually meant.
 "Get them stabilized.
 Anyone who wants reconnection, they choose their path.
 No coercion.
 No lies."

-The volunteers scattered, moving to help the newly freed Hollow who were stumbling through the streets.
+The volunteers scattered, moving to help the newly freed Hollow stumbling through the streets.

 The Emissary clutched her chest, feeling the sudden emptiness.
 "Draven will—"

-"Draven is rebuilding in the west," Cassian interrupted.
-"I'm rebuilding here.
+"Draven is rebuilding in the west.
+I'm rebuilding here.
 And every day, I'm going to dismantle one more piece of his network until he has nothing left to stand on."

 Through his mental connection to Mira, he felt her presence surge with fierce approval.
 She was still bound to Draven, still trapped in his western stronghold, but watching through their link.

-*That's more like it,* she sent. *Quit studying and start breaking things.*
+*That's more like it.
+Quit studying and start breaking things.*

 *I learned from the best,* he replied, feeling her grim satisfaction echo back.